arundhathi-roy/Product-Management---Green-Vibe-Cafe-/README.md

-INFORMATION RESOURCES AND IT PROJECT MANAGEMENT - Green Vive Cafe Project Proposal
+INFORMATION RESOURCES AND IT PROJECT MANAGEMENT - Green Vibe Cafe Project Proposal

 Green Vibe Cafe is the response to Cal State Fullerton's ever-increasing demand for greater variety.
 Since the inception of time, students have consistently sought out an optimal